List of criminal organizations in DC Comics: Injustice League Dark

 The Injustice League Dark is a villain group that antagonizes the Justice League Dark.
 The team was founded by Circe after she aided the Justice League Dark in defeating Hecate and, unknowingly to them, allow Circe to inherit the goddess' powers.
 She first recruits Floronic Man after he is empowered by consuming the King of Petals, a champion of the Green.
 Circe later recruits Klarion the Witch Boy with his familiar Teekl, Papa Midnite, and Solomon Grundy.

-Injustice Society

-The Injustice Society are the main antagonists of the Justice Society.
-The original lineup consisted of Wizard, Brain Wave, Gambler, Per Degaton, Thinker, and Vandal Savage.

-Since then, there have been different incarnations of the group.

 Injustice Syndicate

 The evil equivalent of Justice League International from a parallel universe in Batman: The Brave and the Bold.
 The Injustice Syndicate included Owlman (Batman's counterpart), Blue Bowman (Green Arrow's counterpart), Dyna-Mite (Atom's counterpart), Scarlet Scarab (Blue Beetle's counterpart), and Silver Cyclone (Red Tornado's counterpart), as well as unnamed counterparts of Aquaman, Plastic Man, Fire, B'wana Beast, and Wildcat.

 The Irredeemables

 Castoffs of the Immutables, the Irredeemables are crazed monsters.